Code-Institute-Submissions/chikos96-contact-app-project_MayResub/README.md

 - The validation for the forms because i failed to have the validation function when the user clicks if the form is not complete.

+### Further Testing
+- All links were tested.
+Internal links all work.
+External links all work and open in new window.
+- All Codes passed through their respective Validators to erase syntax error.
+- To prevent arbitrary code from running and security flaw, after the development stage, I specify the debug=False before submission.

 ## Deployment

 # Github